MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 A cloud-based key protects your organization's documents and emails by using a private key for the organization that is managed by Microsoft (the default), or managed by you (the "bring your own key" or BYOK scenario).
 For more information about the tenant key options, see [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md).

-The information that you protect with this cloud-based key is not sent to the cloud during the protection process.
 Documents and emails that you protect could be stored in the cloud or on-premises.
 For more information about how the protection process works for this cloud-based key, see [What is Azure Rights Management?](../understand-explore/what-is-azure-rms.md )

-Other cloud-based services and applications for your tenant can integrate with Azure Information Protection so that important business functions, such as search, indexing, archiving, and anti-malware services continue to work seamlessly for content that's protected by Azure Information Protection.
+Office 365 services and cloud-based applications for your tenant can integrate with Azure Information Protection so that important business functions, such as search, indexing, archiving, and anti-malware services continue to work seamlessly for content that's protected by Azure Information Protection.
 This ability to read the encrypted content for these scenarios is often referred to as "reasoning over data".
 For example, it's this ability that lets Exchange Online decrypt emails for malware scanning and to run data loss prevention (DLP) rules on encrypted emails.

-However, a few organizations might have a small subset of extremely sensitive content that should remain encrypted at all times.
-This restriction might be a requirement for highly regulated industries, or because of strict company policies for data handling.
-Or it might be required for very specific compliance reasons.
-For these scenarios, the content must be encrypted by a key that is isolated from the cloud, and the content cannot be decrypted by Azure Information Protection or reasoned over by other services.
+However, for regulatory requirements, a few organizations might be required to encrypt content with a key that is isolated from the cloud.
+This isolation means that the encrypted content can be read only by on-premises applications and on-premises services.
 This key management option is supported by Azure Information Protection, and it is referred to as "hold your own key" or HYOK.

 ## HYOK guidance and best practices

 Use HYOK protection only when you have to, and for just the documents and emails that require it.
 HYOK protection doesn't provide the listed benefits that you get when you use cloud-based key protection, and it often comes at the cost of "data opacity".
 This phrase means that not all applications and services will be able to open HYOK-protected data that they would be able to open if that data had been protected by a cloud-based key.
-Integrating services and applications cannot reason over HYOK-protected data.
+Cloud-based services and applications cannot reason over HYOK-protected data.

 > [!NOTE]
 >
-> Even for the organizations that use HYOK protection, it is typically suitable for less than 10% of all the content that needs to be protected.
+> Even for the organizations that use HYOK protection, it is typically suitable for a small number of documents that needs to be protected.
 As guidance, use it only for documents and when they match all the following criteria:
 >
 > **The content has the highest classification in your organization ("Top Secret") and access is restricted to just a few people**
 >